Bethesda, 20894, MD,

 Discover the latest software purchases and digital transformation initiatives being undertaken by U.S. National Library of Medicine and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 6500 U.S. National Library of Medicine employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that U.S. National Library of Medicine has purchased the following applications: Amazon S3 for Cloud Storage in 2021, Adobe Connect Events for Event Management in 2006 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that U.S. National Library of Medicine has purchased the following applications: Adobe Connect Events for Event Management in 2006, Amazon S3 for Cloud Storage in 2021 and the related IT decision-makers and key stakeholders.

 We have been analyzing U.S. National Library of Medicine revenues, which have grown to $415.0 million in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for U.S. National Library of Medicine intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.